dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/src/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1843](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1843): Do not use 'WaitAll' with a single task

-Using 'WaitAll' with a single task should be avoided in favor of directly awaiting that task or returning it as is.
+Using 'WaitAll' with a single task may result in performance loss, await or return the task instead.

 |Item|Value|
 |-|-|